 A white envelope.
 A reference to ‘Her Majesty’s Courts and Tribunals Service’ on the back.
 Inside there is a pink letter with big bold letters: jury summons.
 That’s how it starts.

-Recently I served as a juror on a long court case at a crown court in London.
+In 2018 I served as a juror on a long court case at a crown court in London.
 Think several months, rather than days or weeks.
 Although it was fascinating to catch a glimpse of the workings of the criminal justice system, the overall experience was bizarre: never before have I been part of something that is so simultaneously passive and important at the same time.

 Candidates for jury duty are randomly selected from the electoral register.
-It’s estimated that 35% of people in England and Wales are called at least once within their lifetime.
+It’s estimated that 35% of people in England and Wales are called at least once in their lifetime.
 The first communication you receive about jury duty arrives around two months before you are expected to serve as a juror.
 It’s a pink letter, your jury summons:

 You must attend for jury service as [name and address of court].
 Starting on [date] at [time] usually for up to two weeks.